howz-chen/matconvnet-ResNet/README.md

 ## Information

-We have re-implmented the paper "Identity Mappings in Deep Residual Networks" (http://arxiv.org/abs/1603.05027) in [MatConvNet](https://github.com/vlfeat/matconvnet) .
+We have reimplemented the paper "Identity Mappings in Deep Residual Networks" (http://arxiv.org/abs/1603.05027) in [MatConvNet](https://github.com/vlfeat/matconvnet) .
 This implementation is based on the lua-code from  [Kaiming He's](https://github.com/KaimingHe/resnet-1k-layers) repository.
 The implementation has been evaluated only in CIFAR-10 and CIFAR-100.

 0. The experiments have been conducted with the beta-20 version of [MatConvNet](https://github.com/vlfeat/matconvnet), which is included in the current project.